Menu

 Not found.

 Always let the model say “I don’t know.”
-It cuts made-up answers way down.
+That one escape hatch cuts hallucination way down.

 Mistake 4: Ignoring Token Limits and Position

-Every model has a context window.
-GPT-4o and GPT-4o-mini both handle 128,000 tokens.
-But longer prompts are slower, cost more, and lose focus.
+Every model has a context window — GPT-4o and GPT-4o-mini cap out at 128K tokens.
+But longer prompts cost more, run slower, and make the model lose focus.

-Key Insight: Put your key rules at the top and bottom of long prompts.
-The model gives these spots the most weight.
-Format rules belong up front, not buried in the middle.
+Key Insight: Put your most critical instructions at the top and bottom of long prompts.
+Those positions get the most attention from the model.
+Formatting rules belong up front, not buried in the middle.

 Summary

 Start with zero-shot.
-If the output drifts, add few-shot examples.
-If reasoning matters, add chain-of-thought.
-If code reads the output, use structured output.
-These methods layer — they work well together.
+If the output drifts, add few-shot samples.
+If the task needs reasoning, layer in CoT.
+If another program reads the output, enforce a schema.
+These methods layer on top of each other — and they’re strongest in combination.

-In the next article in this learning path, we’ll put these prompt skills to work by building our first LLM-powered app with LangChain.
+Next up, we put these skills to work by building our first LLM-powered app with LangChain.

 Practice Exercise